 They describe the role that a particular word plays in a sentence.
 Words can be divided into eight classes: adjectives (eg 'adorable'), adverbs (eg 'quickly'), conjunctions (eg 'and'), interjections (eg 'crikey'), nouns (eg 'saucepan'), pronouns (eg 'they'), prepositions (eg 'of'), and verbs (eg 'reimburse').

 The examples above are words which can only function as a single part of speech, so 'adorable', for instance, can only qualify a noun or a pronoun.
 Many words, particularly common ones, can function as different parts of speech depending on the context in which they are used.
-Chambers groups the senses of words under the particular part of speech, ie 'adj' (adjective), 'adv' (adverb), 'conj' (conjunction), 'interj' (interjection), 'n' (noun), 'prep' (preposition), 'pronoun', 'vt' (transitive verb), and 'vi' (intransitive verb).
+Chambers groups the senses of words under the particular part of speech, ie 'adj' (adjective), 'adv' (adverb), 'conj' (conjunction), 'interj' (interjection), 'n' (noun), 'prep' (preposition), 'pronoun', 'vt' (transitive verb, one that has an object, such as 'disown'), and 'vi' (intransitive verb, one that has no object, such as 'ramble').

 It is not uncommon to find words which can act as four different parts of speech (eg 'man'), and that is before any other words with the same spelling have been taken into account.